philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 <aside class="Footnotes">
   <h1 class="Footnotes-title">Footnotes:</h1>
   <ol class="Footnotes-items">
     <li id="footnote-1">Jake Archibald does a really nice job of explaining some of these concepts in his post <a href="https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/">Tasks, microtasks, queues and schedules</a>.
-If you you like reading spec text, this might be a better place to start.</li>
+If you don't like reading spec text, this might be a better place to start.</li>
     <li id="footnote-2">This is partially solved by <a href="https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md">passive event listeners</a>, but even those aren’t supported in all browsers, and sometimes a framework or third-party script will add listeners that you’re not aware of.</li>
     <li id="footnote-3">In some cases the browser can <a href="https://blog.chromium.org/2015/03/new-javascript-techniques-for-rapid.html">parse a script off the main thread</a>, but since this isn't true in all browsers and doesn't happen in all cases, I still consider parse a main-thread blocker.</li>
   </ol>